tidepool-org/tidepool-org.github.io/_docs/data-model/v1/upload.md

 * `"pen"` (for insulin injection devices that record the doses)
 * `"manual"` (for manually entered data)

 Integrated devices or multifunction devices should use multiple tags as appropriate.
+For example, the Animas Vibe combo insulin delivery and CGM system would have tags `insulin-pump` and `cgm`.
 For devices that do not fit in these categories, please contact Tidepool so we can standardize on a good tag.

-### deviceBrand
+### deviceManufacturer

-This is an array containing the name or names of the device manufacturers.
-We are trying to standardize this field as well, so please use exactly the following names:
+This is the name of the device manufacturer.
+We are trying to standardize this field, so please use exactly the following names:

     Abbott
     Asante